 Pro tip: Exploration Park is a great place for a birthday shindig, but it doesn’t take reservations.
 If you want to host a party, come early to snag a space in the pavilion.

 Buffalo Bayou isn’t just the park’s namesake; it’s its most prominent feature.
-The park is narrow — filling in the thin stretch of land on either side of the waterway between Allen Parkway and Memorial Drive — but it’s long.
+The park is narrow but long, filling in the thin stretch of land on either side of the waterway between Allen Parkway and Memorial Drive.
 The entire length of the park goes from Shepherd Drive into downtown.
 Along the way, you’ll see lush landscaping, paved bike trails, sculptures, dog parks, skate parks, kayakers, and play areas.
 Perhaps the coolest inclusion, however, is the Buffalo Bayou Park Cistern.
 The underground space used to be a part of the city’s water system before being decommissioned and renovated for public tours and art installations.

 Pro tip: Be sure to visit during the holidays when the park turns into a winter wonderland complete with an outdoor ice rink.